Karim Massimov: 2011–2012

+2015–2016

+Following the 2015 presidential election, Massimov, along with his cabinet, stepped down, and he was subsequently reinstated as prime minister by Nazarbayev on 29 April 2015.

-After the annexation of Crimea by the Russia in March 2014 which resulted in international sanctions against Kazakhstan's main trading partner, Russia, exports between two countries shrank by 24.6%.
-In October 2014, the world faced an oil glut which the prices of oil per barrel fell to 4-year low of 82.93$.
-On 20 August 2015, the tenge lost 20% of its value due to the country's transition to a freely floating exchange rate of the currency.
+From autumn 2014, the world faced an oil glut which the prices of oil per barrel fell to 4-year low of 82.93$.
+By August 2015, the tenge lost 20% of its value due to the country's transition to a freely floating exchange rate of the currency.
 In response to the crisis, Massimov believed that without the intervention from the government, the economy would experience a default with its growth being restored along with an increase in credit and investment activity, creation of new jobs as well as the reduction of inflation.
 By the end of 2015, the tenge was seen as the most depreciated currency in Europe and the CIS countries with the currency being depreciated by 85.2%.

 In the upcoming Expo 2017 event, Massimov visited facilities under construction and controlled the preparation process.
 During his tenure, a corruption scandal broke out in June 2015 over the company which the officials were accused of embezzling 10 billion ₸.
 Court hearings lasted several months which resulted in the ex-head of the national company Talgat Ermegiyaev was sentenced to 14 years in June 2016 after being found guilty of embezzling 5.9 billion ₸.

 Massimov served as the chairman of the Bid Organizing Committee of Kazakhstan, which presented Almaty as a city for the 2022 Winter Olympics.
 In his address to the International Olympic Committee, he assured the IOC by saying:“We are a great opportunity to prove that developing countries can successfully host the Winter Games.
 We are a great opportunity to give Olympic and Paralympic athletes the true Winter Games experience they deserve and will life.
 We are a brilliant opportunity to demonstrate the true long-term strength of the Olympic legacy in a region that has never hosted the Games."
-Despite Massimov's statements, Beijing instead in July 2015 was chosen to hold the Olympics, receiving 44 votes against 40 for Kazakhstan.
+Despite Massimov's efforts, Beijing instead in July 2015 was chosen to hold the Olympics, receiving 44 votes against 40 for Kazakhstan.

-In September 2015, the Massimov's government allowed the prices for the most popular grade of fuel in Kazakhstan, the AI-92, to float freely.
+In September 2015, Massimov's government allowed the prices for the most popular grade of fuel in Kazakhstan, the AI-92, to float freely.
 From 108 ₸ per liter the price at some gas stations jumped almost to 150 ₸.
 The price eventually leveled off at around 128 ₸ per liter of fuel.
-In August 2016, the Government again deregulated of the fuel and lubricants market and struck diesel fuel from the list of products which maximum prices are set.
-As a result, the price of diesel fuel almost equaled to AI-92 by rising from 99 ₸ to 110-115 ₸.
+In August 2016, the Kazakh government again deregulated of the fuel and lubricants market and struck diesel fuel from the list of products which maximum prices are set.
+As a result, the price of diesel fuel almost equaled to AI-92 by rising from 99 ₸ to 110–115 ₸.